-BELIEF and PRACTICE
+LUTHERAN BELIEF and PRACTICE

-God loves the people of the world, even though they are sinful, rebel against Him and do not deserve His love.
+Grace Alone God’s gifts of life, forgiveness and salvation are freely given, without any merit or worthiness on our part.
+God loves the people of the world who do not deserve His love.
 He sent Jesus, His Son, to love the unlovable and save the ungodly.

-The Bible is God’s inerrant and infallible Word, in which He reveals His Law and His Gospel of salvation in Jesus Christ.
-It is the sole rule and norm for Christian doctrine.
+Scripture Alone The Bible is God’s inspired and holy Word, in which He reveals His Law and His Gospel of salvation in Jesus Christ.
+It is the sole rule and norm for Christian teaching.

-The catechism is an essential part of any Christian’s library.
-Brief, clear summaries of God’s Word allow individuals and families alike to use the Small Catechism as a powerful tool and prayer book.
-Though the catechism was written by Martin Luther in 1529 its question and answer format provides Christians with a timeless guidebook that is easy to use and applicable to all the various callings we have in life.
+What is Luther’s Small Catechism?
+The catechism is an essential part of a Christian’s library.
+Brief, clear summaries of God’s Word allow individuals and families alike to use the Small Catechism as a teaching and learning tool and prayer book.
+The catechism was written by Martin Luther in 1529, and its question and answer format provides Christians with a guidebook that is easy to use and applicable to all the various callings we have in life.

 The Small Catechism explores the Six Chief Parts of Christian Doctrine: the Ten Commandments, the Apostles’ Creed, the Lord’s Prayer, the Sacrament of Holy Baptism, Confession, and the Sacrament of the Altar.
 It also includes daily prayers, a table of duties for Christians, and a guide for Christians to use as they prepare to receive Holy Communion.